uashraf1981/AWS-CloudFormation/README.md

  A CloudFormation template contains the following sections: __*AWSTemplateFormatVersion, Description, Parameters, Mappings, Resources, and Outputs*__

- The most important one is Resources which basically specifies the resources that you want to provision.
+ The most important one is Resources which basically specifies the resources that you want to provision i.e. allows back-reference resources.
 Sample JSON:

  *
   "Resources" : {